Skip to main content

 Classroom Suggestions

-• Give students a chance to explain what they already know about chickens.
+• Explain what they already know about chickens.

 • Read a book about chickens to give students some background on the animals.